Jahnavi-S-24/kasparro-agentic-jahnavi-s/docs/projectdocumentation.md

 ## 6. Conclusion

 This project demonstrates a production-style agentic system that emphasizes system design, modularity, and maintainability.
 The architecture is extensible and can easily support additional products, agents, or content templates in the future.
+## Agentic AI Orchestration Architecture

+This system is designed as a true multi-agent, agentic AI architecture.

+Each agent is an autonomous module with a single responsibility and a shared interface.
+Agents do not invoke one another directly and are unaware of execution order.

+A dedicated Orchestrator coordinates agent execution by:
+- Dynamically registering independent agents
+- Managing execution flow externally
+- Passing a shared context object between agents

+This design avoids static or manually wired control flow and supports extensibility, autonomy, and real-world agentic system behavior.